 18. GL and Johnson briefly discussed doing his Bruce Willis-ized face digitally, but GL recommended his make-up artist from GI Joe to Johnson and they agreed to go practical instead.

-20. Every time Piper Perabo appears on screen Johnson and GL say “Piper!”
+20. Every time Piper Perabo appears on-screen Johnson and GL say “Piper!”
 Strangely, I do the same thing.
-She’s fantastic, sexy and never ages!
-I mean, have you seen Lost and Delirious?
-Best boarding school/lesbian/archery movie ever.

 22. The hand in the trapdoor scene featured “Lex, the bravest stuntman in the world” and a stunt that went slightly awry when the door actually slammed onto his hand.